peiyunh/tiny/README.md

 ## FAQ

 ### How do I train it on my own datasets?
-Training a `tiny-X-detector` on your own dataset might take just a little bit of coding and it is very doable.
+Training a `tiny-X-detector` on your own dataset takes just a little bit of coding and it is certainly doable.
 I would suggest start from the script named `cnn_setup_imdb.m`.
-It would produce a `imdb.mat` file which contains information about the path of images and the ground truth bounding boxes.
-You might need to make changes to the `cnn_setup_imdb.m` to work with your dataset.
+The script produces a `imdb.mat` file which contains information about the path of images and the ground truth bounding boxes.
+Try modifying `cnn_setup_imdb.m` to make sure such information of your dataset goes into `imdb.mat`.